c00lgat/OBSIDIAN/Basic Command Syntax.md

 ---
 ## Soft and Hard links

 Every time you create a file, the operating system gives said file a number.
 The number is called an *inode*.
-Pointer or number of a file on the hard disk
+Pointer or number of a file on the hard disk.

 Soft Link = link will be removed if file is removed or renamed.